The Celebrity Chase: Line up and episodes from new series

 Who's on The Chase Celebrity special tonight?

-In tonight's episode (September 12) host Bradley Walsh welcomes Broadcaster Giles Coren, journalist Rachel Johnson, TV presenter Chris Packham and comedian Josie Long.

-Next week (September 19) will feature designer Jeff Banks, presenter Michelle Ackerley, broadcaster Andy Crane and comedian and actor Brian Conley.
+In tonight's episode (September 19) host feature designer Jeff Banks, presenter Michelle Ackerley, broadcaster Andy Crane and comedian and actor Brian Conley.

+Next week (September 26) welcomes Emmerdale stars Anthony Quinlan, Louisa Clein, James Moore and Dominic Brunt.

+In Episode 2, (September 12) were broadcaster Giles Coren, journalist Rachel Johnson, TV presenter Chris Packham and comedian Josie Long.

 Details on further episodes of the new 2020 series are to be confirmed.